Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 While copper costs the least, they only persist for between 10,000-20,000 miles.

-Iridium, silver, and both single and double platinum all persist for roughly 100,000 miles but have steeper prices.
+Iridium, silver, and both single and double platinum all persist for approximately 100,000 miles but have steep prices.

 Defective Idle Air Control Actuator